galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > **3** - How many precursors do you have finally ? and how can you see it ?
 > > ### {% icon solution %} Solution
 > >
 > > To know how many precursors we have just before doing our annotation, we can look in our `msp` file outputted from msPurity.createMSP {% icon tool %} tool.
 But it can be very long to count one by one to know how many precursors we have.
 So, to know it fast and esayly, we can serach for `RECORD_TITLE` in our `msp` file (after clicking on `show all`).
 With this research, we will find all these words and they are writed only one time per precursor.
+Here, we obtain 705 results.
+So, we have `705 different precursors` which can be potentially anotated.
 > > {: .text-justify}
 > >
 > {: .solution}